Welcome

 Friday, May 8

-SCRC Victory Dinner – Limited Seating – Stonewater Club Lakeside One and Two
+SCRC Victory Dinner – Limited Seating – Reunion Center

 On May 8, 2025, President Donald Trump issued a proclamation designating May 8th as Victory Day for World War II, commemorating the 80th anniversary of the Allied victory over Nazi Germany in Europe (V-E Day) and honoring the sacrifices of American forces.
 We met, we talked, we decided, and we’re all in.